 - Send out emails informing recipients of the date

 Once you’re busy broadcasting, you have to be able to go with the flow and engage with your audience.
 You’ll need to stay on track and stick to your purpose.
 However, you’ll also need to be willing to respond to your audience.
 You only have a short while to capture people’s attention and make it count.
 Tell them straight away what they’ll be able to get out of watching.

 If you feel that your strategy is not succeeding, you may have to switch gears and go where the participants want to go.
 If something goes wrong on the technical side, you should let your audience know in a light-hearted way.

 A good icebreaker is to greet viewers by name as they join.
 Ask them to type their location in a comment and when you mention it out loud, others may respond.
 Be as natural and authentic as possible.

 Once your live video is over, you can extend its shelf life.
 Post it on your website or other social media channels.
 Include it in a blog post so people who missed the live broadcast still have an opportunity to watch.
 It’s not quite the same, but they still get the general message.

 The bottom line

-Brands can use live streaming to create conversations, give customers important information and announce new product launches.
+Brands can use live streaming to create conversations, provide customers with important information and announce new product launches.
 Share behind-the-scenes live videos to make fans feel part of your brand story.
 Part of the success of live streaming comes from having a plan and knowing when to ditch it.
-The more you do it, the better you will get at doing it and the more your audience will expect from you.
-When it’s done right, it provides a new way to widen your reach, encourage your fans, inform new content ideas and create a valuable experience for viewers.
+The more you do it, the better you will get at doing it, and the more your audience will expect from you.
+When executed correctly, it provides a new way to widen your reach, encourage your fans, inform new content ideas and create a valuable experience for viewers.